-PyCAMA - A python-based tool designedI to analyze all TROPOMI data files parameters.
-PyCAMA stands for Python “Correleer Alles met Alles”.
-Its toolkit is useful for algorithm developers and validation researchers to perform a quick check on the output of a level 2 retrieval algorithms.
-It allows to read TROPOMI swaths from various level 2 files, and correlates all given parameters (hence the name “correlate everything with everything”).
-This software is being run at the PDGS data processing facility to extract key data quality parameters and will be used to produce Level 3 gridded data as well.
+PyCAMA - A python-based tool designed to analyze all TROPOMI data files parameters.
+PyCAMA stands for Python “Correleer Alles met Alles” (Correlate Everything with Everything).
+The PyCAMA toolkit is useful for algorithm developers and validation researchers to perform quick checks of the output from level 2 retrieval algorithms.
+It can be used to read in TROPOMI swaths from various level 2 files, for which the correlations between all given parameters are calculated (hence the name “correlate everything with everything”).
+This software is being run at the PDGS data processing facility to extract key data quality parameters and can be used to produce Level 3 gridded data as well.